alannchang/reach-mastermind2024/README.md

     - Once your bit allowance is exhausted, the number factory will not longer be able to generate new random numbers at its current IP address.
 More details can be found at: https://www.random.org/clients/http/#quota
   - This endpoint is simply an internal wrapper of the quota checking API service provided by random.org.

+## TO DO List

+- Configure random number server so that random numbers are generated and added to redis number store on regular intervals
+- Implement proper (input) data validation, especially for the player guesses
+- Set up database for storing completed game session history
+- Set up Redis Sentinels, Master-Slave architecture